ThinkQE: Query Expansion via an Evolving Thinking Process: Method

 \section{Method}

-We introduce \ours, a query expansion framework that tightly integrates LLM-based thinking process with evolving corpus interaction.
+We introduce \ours, a query expansion framework that tightly integrates LLM-based thinking process with evolving corpus interaction. \ours follows prior work in generating query expansions using retrieved documents but distinguishes itself through its design of thinking augmentation and iterative corpus interactions.
 The method is designed to enable exploration of the query space through thinking processes and evolving refinement based on retrieval feedback from the corpus.
 The overall process proceeds in multiple rounds.
 At each round, an LLM performs thinking-augmented expansion based on the original query and newly retrieved documents from the corpus, which in turn informs subsequent retrieval and expansion steps.
-This section describes each component of the method in detail.
+The following subsections describe each component of the method in detail.